 Her introduction to the insurance division came in August of 1993, when she was hired to oversee flood insurance mediation procedures.
 It was supposed to be a temporary position, but Voss never left.
-As Iowa Insurance Commissioner, she regulates the state’s insurance industry, securities products and services, cemeteries and certain funeral services and other regulated business industries.
-She manages a $10 million budget.
+As Iowa Insurance Commissioner, she regulated the state’s insurance industry, securities products and services, cemeteries and certain funeral services and other regulated business industries.
+She managed a $10 million budget.

-“My job is challenging and fascinating and rewarding,” Voss said.
-“And I love working for this state.”
+“My job was challenging and fascinating and rewarding,” Voss said.
+“And I loved working for this state.”